Key Takeaways

-• Forming an LLC as a landlord can protect personal assets from tenant lawsuits, debts, and property-related liabilities.
+• Forming an LLC isn’t required for landlords, but it can protect personal assets from lawsuits and rental property liabilities.

 Setting up a landlord LLC can be tricky.
 If you're considering setting up an LLC for property you own and for which you are the landlord, you should consult with a qualified tax adviser first.